-- financial assets measured at amortized cost: as a deduction from the gross carrying amount of the assets; - financing commitments and financial guarantee contracts: generally, as a provision; - where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the financing commitment component separately from those on the drawn component: the Bank presents a combined loss allowance for both components.
+- Financial assets measured at amortized cost: as a deduction from the gross carrying amount of the assets; - Financing commitments and financial guarantee contracts: generally, as a provision; - Where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the financing commitment component separately from those on the drawn component: the Bank presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
-Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - debt instruments measured at FVOCI: no loss allowance is recognized in the statement of financial position because the carrying amount of these assets is their fair value.
+Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - Debt instruments measured at FVOCI: no loss allowance is recognized in the statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognized in the fair value reserve.
-Impairment losses are recognized in profit and loss and changes between the amortized cost of the assets and their fair value are recognized in OCI
+Impairment losses are recognised in profit and loss and changes between the amortised cost of the assets and their fair value are recognised in OCI.